amirkhodam/receiptline/README.md

   - Image position and size ratio
   - Barcodes and 2D codes
 - Star Graphic Mode printing only supports images, line feeds, and paper cuts.
+- [sharp](https://www.npmjs.com/package/sharp) is not support web fonts and minimizes the area of "invert" character decoration.

 # Author